 Qur'ān: And when My servants ask. you concerning Me, then verily I am near, I answer the prayer of the supplicant when he calls on Me.
 This is the best expression of the subject matter in the most elegant and beautiful style.
-The whole verse is based on the first person singular pronoun which shows the great importance which the speaker, i.e. Allāh attaches to this subject; then come the words My servants and not "people" or such other words; and this enhances its importance even more; the reply (then verily I am near)starts dramatically just after the question without any preamble like: "then say that I am near"; and the reply has been emphasized with "verily" (inna in any verb like "I come near him", thus it shows that He is already near and will always remain near; then it mentions answering the prayer with the verb the mudāri'
+The whole verse is based on the first person singular pronoun which shows the great importance which the speaker, i.e. Allāh attaches to this subject ; then come the words My servants and not "people" or such other words ; and this enhances its importance even more ; the reply (then verily I am near)starts dramatically just after the question without any preamble like: "then say that I am near"; and the reply has been emphasized with "verily" (inna $\stackrel{i}{\cup}$); and the nearness of the speaker is described with the adjective near and not with any verb like ' ' I come near him", thus it shows that He is already near and will always remain near ; then it mentions answering the prayer with the verb the mudāri'

-aorist tense) which combines both the present and the future tenses; and indicates that He answers at present and will continue to answer the prayers of the supplicant; then the answer (I answer the prayer of the supplicant) is conditioned with when he calls on Me, but in reality it is not a condition separate from the main n'ause, both are one and the same thing, and it serves to emphasize that the prayer of the supplicant is answered without any condition or stipulation (as we see also in the verse: call on Me, I will answer you 40:60).
+aorist tense) which combines both the present and the future tenses; and indicates that He answers at present and will continue to answer the prayers of the supplicant ; then the answer (I answer the prayer of the supplicant) is conditioned with when he calls on Me, but in reality it is not a condition separate from the main n'ause, both are one and the same thing, and it serves to emphasize that the prayer of the supplicant is answered without any condition or stipulation (as we see also in the verse: call on Me, I will answer you 40:60).
 These seven points show how much importance has been attached to the answering of prayers.
-In addition, this verse - short as it is - repeats the first person singular pronoun seven times; it is the only verse with this characteristic the whole in of Qur'ān.
+In addition, this verse - short as it is - repeats the first person singular pronoun seven times ; it is the only verse with this characteristic the whole in of Qur'ān.

-"Du'ā'" and "da'wah" (call, الدّعوة and الدّعوة) mean to turn the attention of the called one to the caller.
+"Du'ā'" and "da'wah" (call, الدّعوة and الدعاآ) mean to turn the attention of the called one to the caller.
 Asking (su 'āl, السّوال) means to gain a benefit or advantage from the one whose attention is drawn towards the asker and before whom his (asker's) need is put.
-Therefore, asking (su'āl, السّوال) is the final aim of calling (du'ā', beneficence.

-This meaning covers all types of asking, for example, asking for the removal of ignorance, asking with the meaning of reckoning, asking in the sense of seeking is used only for a human being or another intelligent being (like an angel).
+Therefore, asking (su'āl, النسوال) is the final aim of calling ($du'\bar{a}'$, ألدعء This meaning covers all types of asking, for example, asking for the removal of ignorance, asking with the meaning of reckoning, asking in the sense of seeking beneficence.

-Literally, ''bondage'' ('ubūdiyyah, العبودية), as explained earlier, is the status of being owned.
-It is not used for any other owned thing except human beings.
-Therefore, ''servant''
+"bondage" ('ubūdiyyah, العيو دية Literally,), as explained earlier, is the status of being owned.
+It is not used for any other beings.
+Therefore. owned thing except human "servant" ('abd, العبد) ۱)